Here’s a fun little question for you – which one of these statements is true?

-Before we dive into the details, I want to remind you that I am not a doctor and this is not medical advice or a diagnosis.
-I’m just a former heartburn sufferer passing along information I’ve found helpful from respected physicians, clinical studies conducted by places like Johns Hopkins University, and articles from Scientific American and the New York Times.
+We’ll dive into why later in this article, plus what Dr. Wright says is the true cause of most heartburn, but first I want to mention that none of these statements have been evaluated by the FDA, this article is not medical advice, and it is not meant to diagnose or treat any condition.
+I’m just a former heartburn sufferer passing along information I’ve found helpful from respected physicians, clinical studies conducted by places like Johns Hopkins University, and articles from Scientific American and the Mayo Clinic.

 Just above the stomach there is a valve called the lower esophageal sphincter (LES) – it protects the esophagus from harsh stomach acid.
 When the LES is functioning normally, it only opens when you eat, drink, belch, or (yep) vomit.

 If the LES is working properly, it doesn’t matter how much acid we have on our stomachs.
 It’s not going to make it up to the esophagus.
 On the other hand, if the LES is asleep at the switch, even a small amount of acid could reflux into the esophagus under the right conditions.
 Scientists have found that when we have heartburn or GERD, the LES opens briefly when it’s not supposed to.
 If we’ve got acid – or anything else – in our stomachs, sometimes even a little bit, and it happens to be in the vicinity of the LES when it pops open inappropriately, we get reflux.”
-Jonathan Wright, M.D., Why Stomach Acid Is Good For You
+(3)

 That’s not to say teens can’t have low stomach acid – I actually got my first prescription for heartburn when I was nineteen.
 But on the whole, we tend to have more problems with heartburn as we get older despite dropping levels of stomach acid.

 Dr. Wright’s “argument is with the mistaken concept that it takes ‘too much’ stomach acid to do the damage.
 Even a small amount of acid in the wrong place (such as the esophagus) can cause symptoms and ultimately tissue damage.
 (After all, we know that stomach acid is strong stuff, if it can help reduce a tough beefsteak into the equivalent of beef soup in an hour or so.)”
-(Why Stomach Acid Is Good For You)
+(3)

-- Stress, particularly the chronic type, can inhibit the body’s secretion of hydrochloric acid (stomach acid). (source 1, source 2)
+- Stress, particularly the chronic type, can inhibit the body’s secretion of hydrochloric acid (stomach acid).
+(5)(6)

-- Certain gut infections, such as H. pylori and candida, reduce the body’s production of hydrochloric acid (source 1, source 2) It can be argued, however, that these infections only take hold if gastric acid secretion is already compromised.
+- Certain gut infections, such as H. pylori and candida, reduce the body’s production of hydrochloric acid (7) It can be argued, however, that these infections only take hold if gastric acid secretion is already compromised.
 From that perspective, the presence of these microbes simply further inhibits the production of hydrochloric acid.

-- A mutation in one of the genes that influences gastric acid production (source)
+- A mutation in one of the genes that influences gastric acid production (8)

 - Use of antacid medications

 Most of us tend to think of heartburn medications as pills that just “take the edge off” and leave us with normal acid levels.
-Unfortunately, that’s not really the case.
-Not only do they reduce levels that may already be too low, sometimes they almost completely eliminate it.
+Unfortunately, not only can they reduce levels that may already be too low, sometimes they almost completely eliminate it.

 The drug most commonly prescribed for heartburn today, Prilosec, virtually eliminates acid in the stomach around the clock, a fact that is proudly promoted in the drug’s widespread consumer-oriented advertising.
 Prevacid, Aciphex, Protonix and Nexium do about the same thing.”
-(Why Stomach Acid Is Good For You, emphasis mine)
+(3)

 Impaired Resistance To Infection

-Other studies have found individuals who take acid suppressing drugs have an increased risk of getting pneumonia. (source 1)
+Other studies have found individuals who take acid suppressing drugs have an increased risk of getting pneumonia.
+(10)

 Here’s an extreme, but very revealing, incident: Decades ago, public health officials in India investigated why some people in a village in the midst of a cholera epidemic didn’t contract the disease, while others did.
 They found that more of those who stayed healthy had normal levels of stomach acid, while those that developed the disease usually did not.
 Apparently, the strong stomach acid killed the bacteria before it could ‘colonize’ (and damage) the entire gastrointestinal tract.”
-Why Stomach Acid Is Good For You
+(3)

 Decreased Nutrient Absorption